COMMON HURDLES!

 I love the furniture, but it's a bit more than I was planning to pay?

-The simple answer is; that whatever the product, nobody can offer you the lowest price with the highest quality and impeccable service.
-You have to ask yourself; which of these three are most important to you?
-We have a very interesting article on our website about the value of great reproduction furniture, against other common major household expenses.
+The simple answer is; that whatever the product, nobody can offer you the lowest price and, at the same time, deliver highest quality and impeccable service.
+You have to ask yourself; what's most important to you?
+We have a very interesting article on our website about the value of great reproduction furniture, against other common household expenses.
 The figures may surprise you!

-A good look at our testimonials will allay your fears.
+Firstly, we're members of Trading Standards - Buy With Confidence scheme.
+We had to pass a rigorous vetting procedure to be accepted and we are continually monitored to make sure our high standards don't drop.
+Secondly, a good look at our testimonials will allay any remaining doubts (if there are any!!).
 There, you will see the number of clients who have ordered from our website and read their genuine comments.
 If, in the very, very unlikely event you don't like what you've bought (and it's not bespoke), send it back and we'll refund your money.
 If you are planning something bespoke and you're still nervous, test us out and order something small from our standard stock first.
 If it doesn't reach your expectations, simply return it and we'll refund your money in full.
 It's very unlikely though.
 In the last twenty odd years of making furniture we have never had this happen.
-As a matter of interest, almost half of the testimonials are from clients who have ordered bespoke items from us.
+As a matter of interest, almost half of our testimonials are from clients who have ordered bespoke items from us.

 Where time is important, we can occasionally fast track orders.
 For example, we have done this for clients who want something for an impending anniversary or as part of an exhibition or grand opening.
 This may be tricky with more complicated bespoke items, particularly where there is carving involved, but for smaller items and anything from our Berwick range, we can usually accommodate.
 In fact, at the time of writing this, we will be delivering one of our Berwick Potboard Dresser Bases within 2-3 weeks of our client placing their order.